 - Heroes: Mohinder's day job is as a cab driver.

-- The first episode of Sherlock.
+- The "A Study in Pink" episode of Sherlock.
 It's revealed that the murderer is a cabbie who uses his cab as a cover to pick up his victims.

 - Detective Logan from Law & Order used to be a cab driver in his younger days.
 More than once uses his knowledge to break a suspect's alibi since he knows what the realistic drive times between locations really are and all the tricks drivers use to "fudge" records and cover up mistakes.